juliodondisch/Equipade_Component_Retrieval_Benchmark/ReadMe.md

 # Results

-Currently, Equipade's backend achieves an accuracy score of 95.% when using gpt-4o as the LLM.
-An OpenAI RAG using File Search (through chatgpt assistants) and gpt-4o scores at 70.%.
+Currently, Equipade's backend achieves an accuracy of 95.70% when using gpt-4o as the LLM.
+An OpenAI RAG using File Search and gpt-4o achieves an accuracy of 70.66%.
 We hope to have metrics on other systems like google gemini with vertex ai soon.

 # Extra information